 After three years in New York, Felder moved to Los Angeles and was immediately in demand due to his musical versatility and mastery of several styles.
 Due both to his reputation and musical history with Bernie Leadon, Felder was invited to join the Eagles in 1974.

 His contributions to One of These Nights, his second album with the band, were crucial in developing a more straightforward rock sound as the group moved away from their earlier country influences.
 This sound culminated in the Eagle’s 1976 international bestseller, Hotel California.
 Felder not only composed the music for the title track, but also performed the iconic guitar solos with bandmate Joe Walsh.
 Their performance at the end of the song is often argued to be the greatest rock guitar solo of all time.
-Felder would go on to record one more album with the Eagles before undertaking a solo career as session guitarist.
+Felder would go on to record one more album with the Eagles before undertaking a solo career.